Garden Grove Chemical Tank Emergency — Methyl Methacrylate Leak Forces Mass Evacuation

 School closures

-Garden Grove Unified School District — 15 campuses
+Garden Grove Unified School District — 12 campuses still closed

 Facility & business closures